openstack-archive/networking-ovs-dpdk/doc/source/getstarted/devstack/ubuntu.rst

 Install required packages
 -------------------------
-Devstack will pull down the required packages, but for the initial clone we need git, socat, linux-headers-3.19.0-26-generic, fdutils and libxtst6.
+Devstack will pull down the required packages, but for the initial clone we need git, socat.

-| sudo apt-get install linux-headers-'uname -r' fdutils git socat libxtst6
+| sudo apt-get install git socat

 We will also need the Ubuntu basic server package and add a repository.
 | sudo tasksel install server